 Legal Ops and procurement leaders at mid-market to enterprise companies that want an end-to-end CLM covering intake, drafting, negotiation, and renewals across multiple departments.

-MyCase IQ is an AI assistant built into the MyCase platform, created to help legal teams handle legal documents faster while keeping human expertise front and center.
+MyCase IQ is an AI assistant built into the MyCase platform, created to help legal teams manage legal documents faster while keeping human expertise front and center.

 Its goal is to simplify repetitive, time-consuming tasks like summarizing contracts or pulling out deadlines, so lawyers can focus on higher-value tasks.